oliveigah/klife/README.md

 Klife is a Future Proof™ kafka client written in Elixir.

-It leverages the [klife_protocol](https://github.com/oliveigah/klife_protocol) project as to natively speak Kafka's wire protocol in order to support newer features.
+It leverages the [klife_protocol](https://github.com/oliveigah/klife_protocol) implementation of Kafka's wire protocol in order to support newer features.

 ## TODOS